telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 1. Select the sessions, open the context menu, and click on the __Save__ option.
 2. Enter your session name and click __Save__
 3. The saved sessions are immediately loaded in the __Sessions__ list.
-4. Double-click on the saved session to load it in the __Live Traffic__ list.
+4. Double-click on the saved session to load it in the __Session Logs List__.

 >tip Alternatively, you can save all captured traffic [via the __Save__ button from the toolbar]({%slug web-sessions-list%}#save)